Caspian cobra: Distribution and habitat

 Naja oxiana occurs in the Transcaspian region.
-It is found throughout Turkmenistan, Uzbekistan, Kyrgyzstan, southwestern Tajikistan, the Fergana Valley, north and east Afghanistan, northeastern Iran.
+It is found throughout Turkmenistan, Uzbekistan, Kyrgyzstan, southwestern Tajikistan, the Fergana Valley, north and east Afghanistan, and northeastern Iran.
 In Iran, it occurs from East Azerbaijan Province, southern half of Ardabil Province to the Provinces of Zanjan and Tehran all the way to the eastern half of both Isfahan and Yazd Provinces, as well the northeastern parts of Kerman Province, northern part of Sistan and Baluchistan Province, throughout the Provinces of Semnan, Mazandaran, and Golestan the entire former Province of Khorasan, which was split into three separate provinces post-2004).
 Although this species is found throughout much of Pakistan, from Balochistan and Sindh to Gilgit-Baltistan and Azad Kashmir, it is far more common in the northern half of Pakistan.
 This species has also been observed in far northwest India in Jammu and Kashmir (union territory) and also been observed in the state of Himachal Pradesh.
 It's also highly suspected to have occurred in Ladakh, and in the Indian state of Punjab.
 There is also anecdotal evidence of it ranging as far north as Kazakhstan's southern border with Uzbekistan, according to Brian Hayes, a biochemical engineer with the United States Threat Reduction Agency.
 Hayes led an expedition to Vozrozhdeniye Island in the Aral Sea in the summer of 2002 to bury anthrax on the island, which is located in the Aral Sea and is split between Uzbekistan and Kazakhstan, with the northern half of the island belonging to Kazakhstan.
 Mr. Hayes mentioned a 2.4 m long cobra that was observed and shot near the tents where the staff lived.
 "In all, we had run-ins with about 25 [venomous] snakes".
 The only "cobra" species which occurs in this region is Naja oxiana, so any "cobra" observed in Kazakhstan would likely be of this species.

 Naja oxiana is often found in arid and semiarid, rocky or stony, shrub- or scrub-covered foothills at elevations up to about 3000 m above sea level.
 This is also the westernmost species of Asiatic cobra.

 Ecology

 Behavior

 Naja oxiana tends to avoid humans as much as it can, but it can become fiercely defensive when threatened or cornered, and even juveniles tend to be very aggressive.
-When cornered and provoked, it is liable to spread its hood, hiss, sway from side to side and strike repeatedly; however, it can not spit venom.
+When cornered and provoked, it is liable to spread its hood, hiss, sway from side to side and strike repeatedly; however, it cannot spit venom.
 This terrestrial species is mainly diurnal, but it may be crepuscular and nocturnal in some parts of its range during the hottest month (July).
 Caspian cobras are good climbers, and able swimmers.
 The Caspian cobra is often found in water and seldom found too far away from it.
 Quick-moving and agile, this species lives in holes in embankments or trees.